 - Provide ideas for and assist in promoting local idle reduction campaigns.

-- Enhance the VTCCC social media efforts and website in a variety of the coalition’s outreach efforts including but not limited to: social media and website improvements; monthly newsletter production; assisting in general fleet manager’s outreach.
+- Enhance the VTCCC social media efforts and website in a variety of the coalition’s outreach efforts including but not limited to: social media and website improvements; monthly newsletter production; assisting with general fleet manager’s outreach.

 - Motivate coalition stakeholders to attend regular meetings, as well as participate in projects;